bbc/news-cross-browser-validation-api/README.md

 This repository provides information and helpful tweaks to run your CapyBara tests on the BrowserStack selenium cloud infrastructure.

 ###Configuration
-Add the CapyBara, Cucumber gems gems into your Gemfile.
+Add the CapyBara, Cucumber gems into your Gemfile.
 Run `bundle install`.

 ###Run tests